poojasundar15/ml-driven-clustering-based-approach-of-book-recommendation-system/README.md

-# ML-DRIVEN: A Clustering Based Approach of Book Recommendation System
+# ML-DRIVEN: A Clustering-Based Approach of Book Recommendation System

 ## Exploratory Data Analysis + Data Visualization + Modelling

 ### 1 - Abstract

-In this project I made Exploratory Data Analysis, Data Visualisation and lastly Modelling.
-Dataset contains 11123 rows in csv file.
-Each example row represent a book with 12 different information.
-Before modelling part I have to check NaN values and make some small adjustment for easy to use of the dataset and merge couple of languages on 1 language(en-AUS,en-UK to eng).
-Later I made couple of visualization to understand the dataset better.
-In modelling part, I used unsupervised learning algorithm K-means which is grouping unlabelled data.
-For deciding number of cluster I used Elbow method and decided to do 5 clusters.
-Finally, I test my model with several books and add input function for searching easily.
+In this project, I made Exploratory Data Analysis, Data Visualisation, and lastly Modelling.
+The dataset contains 11123 rows in a CSV file.
+Each example row represents a book with 12 different pieces of information.
+Before the modeling part I have to check NaN values make some small adjustments for easy use of the dataset and merge a couple of languages into 1 language(en-AUS,en-UK to eng).
+Later I made a couple of visualizations to understand the dataset better.
+In the modeling part, I used the unsupervised learning algorithm K-means which groups unlabelled data.
+For deciding the number of clusters I used the Elbow method and decided to do 5 clusters.
+Finally, I tested my model with several books and added an input function for searching easily.

 ### 2 - Data
 <a href="https://www.kaggle.com/jealousleopard/goodreadsbooks">Dataset</a> contains 12 columns and 11123 rows.